Tech-Modernization/sre_webinar_app/README.md

 # Cool!
 How do I run it?

-Start the web app with `scripts/start_web_server.sh`.
+Start the web app with `start_app.sh`.
 Prom and Grafana will start up with it.

 Prometheus will be on https://localhost:8080.